A DIY Guide to Convert a Tub Into a Walk-In Shower

 It’s finally time to remove the tub.
 It’s a more straightforward job if it’s an acrylic or fiberglass tub; you’ll likely need two pairs of hands for cast iron tub removal.

 First, remove any screws or nails attaching the tub to the wall studs.
-Then use a utility knife to cut any caulk connecting the tub to the floor.
+Then, use a utility knife to cut any caulk connecting the tub to the floor.
 Next, use a pry bar to lift the tub away from the wall.
 Alternatively, you can use a reciprocating saw to cut the tub into pieces to make it more manageable.

 8. Assess Subflooring Damage

 After removing the tub, clean up any debris, loose screws, and nails.
 You should also assess any damage to your subfloor from the tub’s removal.
-Water damage is likely to occur, so light carpentry might be necessary to fix it.
+Water damage is likely to occur, so carpentry might be necessary to fix it.

 Cut away the damaged area and lay 3/4-inch plywood subflooring, which will be your shower pan’s drain opening.